 Qualifying For Jumbo Loans For Self Employed Borrowers; Bank Statement Loans

-The Gustan Cho Team at USA Mortgage offers Jumbo Bank Statement Mortgage Loans for Self Employed Borrowers.
+Gustan Cho Associates offers Jumbo Bank Statement Mortgage Loans for Self Employed Borrowers.

-- No tax returns required.
-24 months bank statements deposits is used.
+- No tax returns are required.
+24 months bank statements deposits are used.

 - Bank Statement Mortgage Loans For Self Employed Borrowers has no loan limits.

-- Requires 20% down payment on home purchase.
-24 months bank statement deposits is averaged to derive income.
+- Requires a 20% down payment on a home purchase.
+24 months bank statement deposits are averaged to derive income.